Last Updated on December 30, 2021

 The botanical name of wild black raspberries is Rubus occidentalis.
 Blackcap raspberries are native to eastern North America.
 In the western half of the continent, you’ll find the very similar Rubus leucodermis, which is also referred to as blackcap raspberry.

 Like other black berries, they’re full of dark pigments called anthocyanins, which are potent antioxidants.
 Scientific analysis has shown wild black raspberries to be exceptional in their antioxidant capacity.
+(Though not as stellar as aronia berries, also known as chokeberries, a top source of antioxidants.
+Here’s what to know about foraging and growing black chokeberry.)

 Often confused with blackberries, wild black raspberries are quite different, with a sweeter, more intense flavor than blackberries.
 Like raspberries, black caps berries have a hollow center, while blackberries have an edible core that comes off the stem when picked.